ringtail/angular-time-picker-embed/README.md

     mousewheel (Defaults: true) : Whether user can scroll inside the hours & minutes input to increase or decrease it's values.

-    hide-minute (Defaults: false) : Whether user can use minute input.
+    disable-minutes (Defaults: false) : Whether user can use minute input.

-    hide-second (Defaults: false): Whether user can use second input.
+    disable-seconds (Defaults: false): Whether user can use second input.

 ##Install from bower
 ```